-When this option is used, SecuritySpy will gather various statistics during the day, including the number of files created, the amount of data recorded, and which cameras are online and offline.
-At midnight, a report will be sent containing a summary of this information.
+When this option is used, SecuritySpy will gather various statistics, including the number of files created, the amount of data recorded, and camera uptime.
+At midnight, a report will be sent by email containing a summary of this information.
 This is useful for quickly confirming that your system is performing as expected.
 You can enter multiple email addresses, each separated by a comma.

 Choose your preferred date format, which is used whenever a date is displayed (e.g. in timestamps on video frames, and in file names).

 Choose a date format, and choose a 12-hour clock (e.g. "2 pm") or a 24-hour clock (e.g. "14:00").

 You can set a password here that will be required by anyone attempting to access settings or disarm cameras.
 It is also advisable, in the "SecuritySpy & Privacy" system preference, to set the Mac itself to require a password after a short time of inactivity.
 While this doesn't prevent someone from physically tampering with the computer, implementing these basic security precautions provides a useful first layer of protection.

 You can set a password here that will be required by anyone attempting to quit SecuritySpy.